apify/actor-inspector-agent/README.md

 #### 🛠️ Tools

 Each agent has access to specialized tools that:
-- Fetch actor source code and analyze its structure
+- Fetch Actor source code and analyze its structure
 - Retrieve documentation and readme content
-- Get pricing information and find similar actors
+- Get pricing information and find similar Actors
 - Process and structure the gathered data

 The CrewAI framework ensures collaboration between agents while maintaining focus on their specific areas of expertise.